A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Introduction

-To achieve satisfactory communication and sensing performance, the dual-functional transmit waveform and associated echo signal processing approaches are very crucial in ISAC systems.
-Existing research is generally based on traditional radar systems, communication systems, or dual-functional systems that require special customization.
-In specific, radar-based ISAC systems focus on embedding communication symbols into existing radar sensing signals, e.g., linear frequency modulated continuous wave (LFMCW) \cite{Chirp based 1}, \cite{Chirp based 2} and frequency-hopping (FH) radar \cite{FH radar based 1}, \cite{FH radar based 2}.
-Communication-based ISAC systems rely on existing hardware architectures and signal structures for communications to perform dual-functional tasks, e.g., the investigations based on 802.11ad standard waveforms \cite{80211 1}, \cite{80211 2} and the studies for perceptive mobile networks (PMNs) \cite{PMN 1}, \cite{PMN 2}.
-In addition, the dual-functional systems not restricted to existing radar/communication infrastructures have also been investigated \cite{Unrestricted Architecture 1}-\cite{Unrestricted Architecture 3}.
-Owing to the ubiquitous wireless communication networks, communication-based designs will greatly facilitate practical development of ISAC.
-Therefore, the use of communication transmission architectures and waveforms to implement ISAC is very promising to efficiently and cost-effectively empower wireless networks with sensing capabilities.
+Many approaches for ISAC have been proposed, and these approaches can be generally categorized as based on either traditional radar system design, traditional communication system design, or dual-functional designs that require special customization.
+Radar-based ISAC systems focus on embedding communication symbols into existing radar sensing signals, e.g., linear frequency modulated continuous wave (LFMCW) \cite{Chirp based 2} or frequency-hopping (FH) radar \cite{FH radar based 2}.
+Communication-based ISAC systems rely on existing communication hardware architectures and waveforms to perform dual-functional tasks \cite{80211 2}-\cite{PMN 3}.
+The third category of dual-functional systems are not restricted to current radar/communication infrastructure or waveforms \cite{Unrestricted Architecture 2}, \cite{Unrestricted Architecture 3}.
+Given the ubiquitous availability of wireless communication networks, communication-centric designs are the most likely to facilitate the practical development of ISAC, and thus it is critical to investigate the use of communication transceiver architectures and waveforms to empower wireless networks with sensing capabilities.